-The other obvious question is this: if Lux I is now going to cater only for a small, privileged group of Baltic Rim countries, what are they going to do with all the unused school space?
+The other obvious question is if Lux I is now going to cater only for a small, privileged group of Baltic Rim countries.
+What are they going to do with all the unused school space?
 How viable is that?
 And if Lux I will have no vehicular language section, how will that affect the teaching of second languages there?

 Parents will be parents and they will put welfare and education at the top of their agenda, even if the European School does not.
 Those parents will continue to look for child centred, family friendly alternatives, no matter how hard the school authorities try to bully them into accepting their divisive, discriminatory agenda.

 All parents would be offered manageable early learning facilities near their place of work, regardless of their nationality.
 Those children would be safer, have more sleep and family contact.
 Also would be treated equally and would grow up together within the European School system.
 Then, approaching their teenage years, it would be natural for them to stay with their school friends and make the leap, together, and on an equal basis, to a secondary facility with attractive subject options in Mamer.
 As older children can travel by themselves, no family would have to make costly and life diminishing moves into the commuter belt.
 There would be no need for constant changes to the enrolment policy to try to prop up dead-end, discriminatory policies.